 Kamehameha will schedule applicants to grades 6, 7 and 9 for testing in November.
 Testing is conducted in groups of 20-25 children in self-contained classrooms.
 Testing takes about 3-1/2 hours and includes an essay-writing component.

-Once testing is completed, applicants are scheduled for a personal interview with a Kamehameha teacher or administrator in January.
+In addition to testing, applicants are scheduled for a personal interview with a Kamehameha teacher or administrator in late November or early December.

 Applicants also submit two Teacher Reference Reports, one from the current classroom teacher and one from last year’s teacher if students are in self-contained classrooms, OR one from the applicant’s current math teacher and one from the applicant’s current Language Arts/English teacher.
 Applicants also submit Administrative Reference Report from their current Principal, Vice Principal or School Counselor.

-Applicants are required to submit their final report card from the previous school year (for grade 12 applicants, report cards are required for the previous two school years), and their first semester report card for the current school year (once they are received, typically in January).
-Parents/Legal Guardians of students who are home schooled should call our office if they have any questions regarding report card submittal requirements.
+Applicants are required to submit their final report card from the previous school year, and their first semester report card for the current school year (once they are received, typically in January).
+Parents/Legal Guardians of students who are home schooled should call Admissions if they have any questions regarding report card submittal requirements.

 Applicants also submit two Teacher Reference Reports one from the current classroom teacher and one from last year’s teacher if students are in self-contained classrooms, OR one from the applicant’s current math teacher and one from the applicant’s current Language Arts/English teacher.
 Applicants also submit Administrative Reference Report from their current Principal, Vice Principal or School Counselor.